Pricing model for Azure Logic Apps

 After you disable a logic app, any currently running instances might take some time before they completely stop.

-Actions that run inside loops are counted per each cycle in the loop.
-For example, a single action in a "for each" loop that processes a 10-item list is counted by multiplying the number of list items (10) by the number of actions in the loop (1) plus one for starting the loop.
-So, for this example, the calculation is (10 * 1) + 1, which results in 11 action executions.
+For actions that run inside loops, Logic Apps counts each action per cycle in the loop.
+For example, suppose you have a "for each" loop that processes a list.
+Logic Apps meters an action in that loop by multiplying the number of list items with the number of actions in the loop, and adds the action that starts the loop.
+The calculation for a 10-item list is (10 * 1) + 1, which results in 11 action executions.

 Integration Account usage

-Consumption-based usage includes an integration account where you can explore, develop, and test the B2B/EDI and XML processing features in Logic Apps at no additional cost.
-You can have one integration account per region and store up to specific numbers of artifacts, such as EDI trading partners and agreements, maps, schemas, assemblies, certificates, and batch configurations.
+Consumption-based usage applies to integration accounts where you can explore, develop, and test the B2B/EDI and XML processing features in Logic Apps at no additional cost.
+You can have one integration account per region.
+Each integration account can store up to specific numbers of artifacts, which include trading partners, agreements, maps, schemas, assemblies, certificates, batch configurations, and so on.

 Logic Apps also offers basic and standard integration accounts with supported Logic Apps SLA.
-You can use basic integration accounts when you either want to use only message handling, or act as a small business partner that has a trading partner relationship with a larger business entity.
-Standard integration accounts support more complex B2B relationships and increase the number of entities that you can manage.
+You can use basic integration accounts when you just want message handling or act as a small business partner that has a trading partner relationship with a larger business entity.
+Standard integration accounts support more complex B2B relationships and increase the number of entities you can manage.
 For more information, see Azure pricing.